-You haven´t tried Brioche yet until you baked your own and had a slice of it short after baking while it is still warm.
-This brioche recipe is buttery but with the perfect fluffy crumb, it is soft and puffy with the most delicious buttery smell that will fill all your kitchen.
-Eating and serving your home baked brioche bread so special you will love it, a heart warming and exceptionally comforting experience.
+This French Brioche bread recipe is buttery but with the perfect fluffy crumb, it is soft and puffy with the most delicious buttery smell that will fill all your kitchen.
+You haven´t tried Brioche Bread yet until you baked your own and had a slice of it short after baking while it is still warm.
+Eating and serving your home baked brioche is special, you will love it, a heart warming and exceptionally comforting experience.

 Brioche is a type of French bread made of a dough enriched with butter and eggs giving it a tender, moist crumb and dark golden crust.
 For me good brioche is neither sweet, nor savoury, a kind of bread that you can eat on its own or with something sweet eg. jam or Nutella (my homemade Nutella recipe in here) or even with something savory eg. eggs and ham that would be a typical Easter breakfast in my home country, Hungary.
 It is a super versatile type of bread, learning how to make it will be a rewarding beautiful experience!
 Let´s get started!